andresnigenda/compare_authority/README.md

 Note that the API (oclc or loc) should always be specified and the maximum number of records must be specified as an integer or ```all```.

-### Looking at your results
+### Checking your results
-Your log and report of inconsistencies will appear in the ```outputs/``` folder with the following structure:
+Your log and report of inconsistencies will appear in the ```outputs/``` folder with the following information:

-INSERT PIC HERE?
+- log: bib_id, tag, subfield, uchicago_name, authority_name, language, location
+- report: timestamp, bib_id, tag, ord, authority_id, error_message

 ## Acknowledgements